ntoles/Crastinator-Pro/README.md

 Special behavior can be configured for browsing "useful" sites, like gmail.

-To run:
-in Terminal
+To run, in Terminal type:

-> chmod +x crastinator-pro.sh
+ chmod +x crastinator-pro.sh
-> ./crastinator-pro.sh >/dev/null 2>&1 &
+ ./crastinator-pro.sh >/dev/null 2>&1 &

 And set your speaker volume to be nonzero.